Layer-Conglomerate/The-Layer-Wiki/The-Layers-Wiki.md

 ## Layers

-The Layers should be imagined as an infinitely high, infinitely growing skyscraper.
+The Layers should be imagined as an infinitely high, infinitely growing skyscraper.[^1]

 * [Layer 7: Augarten Eden and The Piss-Hell of Lendplatz](#layer-7:-augarten-eden-and-the-piss-hell-of-lendplatz)
 * [Layer 8: The Human Factor](#layer-8:-the-human-factor)